Trading Glass

 • It incorporates drawdown duration implicitly (longer drawdowns contribute more squared terms to the average)

 The Sharpe Ratio assumes returns are normally distributed.
 Trading returns almost never are -- they exhibit fat tails and skewness.
-The Ulcer Index makes no distributional assumptions, making it more reliable for evaluating real trading systems.
+The Ulcer Index makes no distributional assumptions, making it the only honest choice when return distributions exhibit fat tails — which, for crypto and momentum systems, is always.

 How Drawdown Duration Affects the Ulcer Index